 The required modules focus on foundational concepts in weight management science and evidence-based practice.
-Completion of the following fifteen modules is mandatory before participating in the live virtual event.
+Completion of the following fifteen modules is mandatory before participating in the live event.

 Science of Obesity Module - 4 Hours

 - Describe the key obesity-related physiological and metabolic pathways.

 - Describe how adipose tissue functions as an endocrine organ and the metabolic impact.

 - Cite these terms and describe their effect on metabolism and implications for treatment of overweight and obesity.

 - Cite the hormones that regulate hunger and satiety and describe implications for weight management treatment.

 - Describe the role of liver fat and the impact on comorbidities of obesity.

 - Describe the impact of genetic imprinting and the intrauterine environment and the impact on the development of obesity.

 - Discuss the microbiome and the possible effects and dietary treatment options.